noahpy/qute-session-scripts/README.md

 - Load a named session
 - Delete a named session

-## Usage
-Bind the scripts to keybindings of your choice :)
-You can restore / delete sessions even if there are no qutebrowser instances running.
-When updating an already saved session, I recommend using :w

 ## Setup
 Clone this repo and enter its directory.
 Then run